emily1618/Data-Portfolio/CHEATSHEET/README.md

 order by channel_count;
 ```

-USE MIN and MAX for date range
+USE MIN and MAX for the date range
  - When was the earliest order ever placed? `SELECT MIN(occurred_at)`
  - hen did the most recent (latest) web_event occur? `SELECT MAX(occurred_at`